OSC/ood-ansible/README.md

 Open OnDemand source code, build it (after installing dependencies) and push the resulting build to the appropriate destination directories.

-The default behavior is is to install the rpm and configure the resulting installation and skip a lot of these tasks that build the source code.
+The default behavior is to install the rpm and configure the resulting installation and skip a lot of these tasks that build the source code.

 ## Getting Started